tomas-abrahamsson/gpb/benchmarks/README.txt

 3. Run the benchmarks:
    $ make benchmark

-   This will call the proto_bench escript.
+   This will call the proto-bench escript.
 Arguments are given in triples - the first is the module name; the second is the message name, the third is the filename.
 For example:
-   $ ./proto_bench \ msg Message1 google_message1.dat \
+   $ ./proto-bench \ msg Message1 google_message1.dat \
                      msg Message2 google_message2.dat

 4. Wait!
 Each test runs for around 30--35 seconds, and there are 2 tests